nzlosh/err-stackstorm/README.md

 ## Acknowledgements

-The err-stackstorm plugin was founded by [fmnisme](https://github.com/fmnisme), thanks for starting the project.
+A special thank you to [fmnisme](https://github.com/fmnisme) who started the err-stackstorm plugin project.
+Thanks to the StackStorm and Errbot community for their support and interest.

 ## Legal